land-o1234/blog.wackyfunmagazine.com/_posts/2025-6-16-hunt-for-the-lost-chapter-2.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Jakob narrowed his eyes. <span class="dialog">"She snores, so good luck getting any sleep.
 I promise I won't bite."</span> He seemed irritated that Adelle had implied he was dangerous.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The party stood there between the two doors while May considered the situation.
-She didn't sense any malice from the four strangers, but she was inherently distrustful of Shifters.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<span id="part-2">The party stood there between the two doors while May considered the situation.</span> She didn't sense any malice from the four strangers, but she was inherently distrustful of Shifters.
 She had been raised in a human-only community, so the only Shifters she saw were in animal form or sneaking onto her father's land at night.
 She didn't have a high opinion of them.
 They weren't even fully human.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<span class="dialog">"He can stay with you for the night,"</span> May sighed, putting a hand on her brother's shoulder.